Bayhaqieee/Global_Conflict_Hashtag/README.md

 # Global Conflict Hashtag Dataset Analysis

-Welcome to the **Hashtag Sightseeing**!
-This dashboard provides insights into news happing around the world, and Global Conflicts that still blooming right now!
+Welcome to **Hashtag Sightseeing**!
+This dashboard offers valuable insights into trending news hashtags from around the globe and ongoing global conflicts.
+By analyzing this data, we can also track the patterns and activity levels of conflicts over the years.

 ## Live App